For Minnesota Rep. Ilhan Omar, re-election turnout is about more than a win

 On a crisp Saturday morning in late October, Minnesota U.S. Rep. Ilhan Omar arrived at Powderhorn Park, Starbucks in hand, to rev up a crowd of supporters for the final stretch of the campaign.

-The night before, President Donald Trump had launched a fresh round of attacks in Florida against the congresswoman, a refugee from Somalia and national icon of the progressive left.
-Weeks prior, he’d employed her name at rallies in Bemidji and Duluth as he sought to mobilize his rural base.
+The night before, President Donald Trump had launched a fresh round of attacks in Florida against the congresswoman, a refugee from Somalia and national symbol of the progressive left.
+Weeks before, he'd employed her name at rallies in Bemidji and Duluth as he sought to mobilize his rural base.

 Still, given the district's historic DFL lean, no political handicapper is predicting a close or even remotely competitive race.